arvinfatemi/RodA5nZdNLhJQOci/docs/SIMPLE_SETUP.md

 - ❌ No Google Cloud account
 - ❌ No service accounts or OAuth setup
 - ❌ No Telegram bot creation
+- ❌ No Email SMTP setup (optional, see below)
 - ❌ No API keys or credentials

 ---